Chart Color Schemes

 Employment

-As of September 2025, Lochinvar had 654 employed residents, an unemployment rate of 2.0%, and a workforce participation rate of 63.9%.
-Leading employment industries were health care & social assistance, mining, and construction.
-Mining was particularly strong with an employment share 5.3 times the regional level, while agriculture, forestry & fishing was under-represented at 1.5% compared to Rest of NSW's 5.3%.
-Many residents commute elsewhere for work based on Census working population data.
+A moderate 23.2% of residents worked from home, potentially impacted by Covid-19 lockdowns.
+Leading industries include health care & social assistance, mining, and construction.
+Mining is particularly specialized with an employment share 5.3 times the regional level.
+Conversely, agriculture, forestry & fishing is under-represented at 1.5%, compared to Rest of NSW's 5.3%.

 Frequently Asked Questions - Employment